 Keep in mind that this hike has a different starting and ending point.
 If you’re planning on going there by rental car, you need to organize the transport back to the starting point.
 But if you’re a confident hiker, I would absolutely do this amazing mountain walk to the highest peak of Madeira.
 Here is a video about my hike from Pico Arieiro to Pico Ruivo:

 An easier Levada walk to add to your Madeira Island 7-day itinerary

-If you don’t like the challenge of hiking to the highest peak of Madeira, there are many other Levada walks to choose from.
-Especially the so-called easier levada hikes, like the one to Paradise Valley.
-You can also do a hike to Sao Lourenço, in the East point of Madeira, make sure to bring lots of sun protection for this one!
+If you don’t like the challenge of hiking to the highest peak of Madeira, there are many other Levada walks on Madeira, that can be booked as a day trip or tour.
+Especially the so-called easier levada hikes, like the one to Paradise Valley. (ad).
+You can also do a hike to Sao Lourenço, in the East point of Madeira (ad) make sure to bring lots of sun protection for this one!

-From Funchal: The botanical gardens of Madeira & Monte Palace Garden Park.
+The Madeira Botanical Gardens in Funchal & Monte Palace Garden Park

-Personally, and depending on the availability of the excursions, I would try to alternate a hiking day with an island excursion day tour, to keep some variety in your 7-day itinerary on Madeira Island.
+Personally, and depending on the availability of the excursions, I would alternate the hiking day trips with the island tours.
+This way, you keep some variety in your Madeira itinerary.
 Keep in mind that you also walk quite a lot during the visit to the Botanical Gardens and during the Funchal city walk.
 I did both the Madeira Botanical Garden and Monte Palace garden on one day.
 You can read more about visiting the garden parks of Madeira island in this post.

 A word about the farmer’s market in Funchal